Select Page

 LINDGREN

-This spring, 30 graduate students will study the history, theory, and practice of sustainability education in EPOL 421, Education for Global Environmental Sustainability.
-This second half of the semester eight-week course is offered by the Education Policy, Organization & Leadership Department within the College of Education.
+In Spring 2023, 30 graduate students studied the history, theory, and practice of sustainability education in EPOL 421, Education for Global Environmental Sustainability.
+This eight-week course is offered by the Education Policy, Organization & Leadership Department within the College of Education.
 Designed and taught by Samantha Lindgren, the course will expose aspiring educators and policy makers to the role of education in creating a sustainable and just future.

 Lindgren has a background in an impressive array of fields, including astrophysics, sustainable agriculture, and gender studies.
 Her diversity of experiences and expertise is connected by her passions for education and sustainability.
 Lindgren is an Assistant Professor in the Education Policy, Organization, and Leadership program and the Women & Gender in Global Perspectives program at the University of Illinois Urbana-Champaign.
 She also serves as an affiliated faculty member in the department of Agriculture and Biological Engineering and the Technology Entrepreneurship Center in the Grainger College of Engineering.

-iSEE named Lindgren a Levenick Teaching Sustainability Fellow in 2021, and through the fellowship, she received funding to develop EPOL 421, Education for Global Sustainability.
-Lindgren hopes the course will bridge the gap between sustainability and the typical areas of focus for graduate students studying education.
+iSEE named Lindgren a Levenick Teaching Sustainability Fellow in 2021, and through the fellowship, she received funding to develop EPOL 421.
+Lindgren hopes the course bridges the gap between sustainability and the typical areas of focus for graduate students studying education.
 As a faculty member with secondary positions in both the Colleges of ACES and Grainger College of Engineering, Lindgren saw a sharp disparity in the level of attention given to climate change and environmental justice issues between those colleges and the College of Education.

 The lack of sustainability courses and resources for education students was unacceptable to Lindgren, who swiftly took action to address the issue.

-Lindgren piloted EPOL 421 over the Fall 2022 semester, so the Spring 2023 class will be the second iteration.
-Feedback from students in the pilot class informed many of the changes made to EPOL 421 for this semester.
+Lindgren piloted EPOL 421 over the Fall 2022 semester, so the Spring 2023 class was the second iteration.
+Feedback from students in the pilot class informed many of the changes made to EPOL 421 for spring.
 Specifically, Lindgren has a better understanding of the type of students enrolling and has tailored the course to best serve those students’ needs.

 “I find that getting to know your students is the most important part of teaching,” she said.
 “I want to understand their backgrounds and interests so my course can meet them where they’re at and use their concerns as the context for what we study.”

-Aside from weekly meetings, students in EPOL 421 will also complete real-world assignments to bring the concepts of sustainability education to their own communities and environments.
+Aside from weekly meetings, students in EPOL 421 also completed real-world assignments to bring the concepts of sustainability education to their own communities and environments.
 This practical component is largely drawn from Lindgren’s own experiences.

 Samantha Lindgren in Bangladesh interviewing mostly female farmers about their training and education needs as unpredictable weather patterns and flooding have caused loss in their rice yields.
 Also present are Lindgren’s colleagues at the Bangladesh Agricultural University, one of her Ph.D. students, and the ADM Institute for Post Harvest Loss Assistant Director, Maria Jones.